-- Reduce summer peak daily demand by 1% per ERU in 6 years. - Maintain ADD and summer peak daily demand.
+- Reduce summer peak daily demand by 1% per ERU in 6 years. - Maintain ADD and summer peak daily demand malfunctioning meters or meter reading errors.
+The volume difference of total water produced and authorized from a well, diverted from a surface water or purchased